-Karpathos ferries connect Dodecanese Islands with Greece, Cyclades Islands & Crete with crossings available to Piraeus (in Greece), Rhodes, Kasos, Chalki & Diafani (in Dodecanese Islands), Thira, Anafi & Milos (in Cyclades Islands) & Heraklion & Sitia (in Crete).
+Karpathos ferries connect Dodecanese Islands with Athens, Cyclades Islands & Crete with crossings available to Piraeus (in Athens), Rhodes, Kasos, Kalymnos, Kos, Leros, Lipsi, Patmos, Symi, Chalki & Diafani (in Dodecanese Islands), Thira, Anafi & Milos (in Cyclades Islands) & Heraklion & Sitia (in Crete).
 Sailings from Karpathos are operated by numerous ferry companies.

 The island of Karpathos is a bastion of Greek tradition.
 This roughhewn sliver of land, found in the far-flung reaches of Greece’s vast collection of Aegean Sea islands, has preserved many of its ancient customs and a unique island dialect.
 Some locals still wear the native dress too; a peculiar style of brightly-coloured patterns stitched onto fabric of contrasting black.
 Literary buffs will also recognise Karpathos from the pages of Homer’s epic poem the Iliad as a participant in the Trojan War.

 With such a deep-rooted culture and an average temperature that surpasses that of any other region in Greece, there is little wonder Karpathos has blossomed into such a popular tourist destination.
 During the summer, visitors flock to the island to make the most of the sultry Mediterranean warmth from one of the beaches that run in a broken chain along the rutted coastline.
 From here one can watch the sun set over the glistening blue surf of the Carpathian Sea.